Arsi44/Subspace-dashboard-django/README.md

-This repository was created for the purpose of downloading their common Google tables of participants and displaying information on the site
+This repository was created to display the results of Subspace mission participants from Google Sheets.
 Notes:
 - The data is obtained from Google spreadsheets in the helpers/read_data_from_google_table.py file
 - Folder with templates: subspace_dashboard/templates